 Here’s the deal, though: picking the perfect RV destination within Canada can be tricky.
 After all, there’s so much to see and do, picking a few select spots is easier said than done.

 That’s precisely why we’ve broken down the four places anyone embarking on an RV trip to Canada should check out.
 Depending on your ideal activities and must-see sights, check out which destinations sound like the perfect vacation.

 Pacific Rim National Park

-Although “beaches” might not be the first thing that pops into your head when thinking about a Canadian camping trip, trails and beaches are aplenty in British Columbia’s go-to park reserve.
+Although “beaches” might not be the first thing that pops into your head when thinking about a Canadian camping trip, trails and beaches are plenty in British Columbia’s go-to park reserve.

 While packing the essentials for your RV trip, don’t forget to bring your camera or GoPro along for the adventure.
-Beyond the beaches, visitors can expect to see a variety of native wildlife including seals and sea lions, making for excellent photo ops.
+Beyond the beaches, visitors can expect to see various native wildlife, including seals and sea lions, making for excellent photo ops.